1. Home

 From: Lawrence Berkeley National Laboratory, 2022

-A gas generator may be the more affordable choice compared to battery storage if you would rarely use batteries.
-However, a gas generator is only useful during a power outage whereas solar panels give you electricity, savings, and energy independence every day.
-A solar battery system is silent and clean, using free, renewable energy.
+A gas generator may be the more affordable choice compared to battery storage.
+However, a gas generator is only useful during a power outage whereas a battery can be useful in multiple ways outside of an outage.
+A solar battery system is silent and clean, while a generator may have greater capacity overall.

 Solar generators are typically small and portable batteries and panels that can be good for powering a few devices, although there are large solar generator systems (which are no longer very portable) with more power capacity.